Skip to main content ↓

 Marc Wayshak, Founder at Sales Insights Lab

-To discover the real problem, stop talking
+To discover what “no budget” really means, stop talking

-When someone tells you they don’t have enough budget, it can mean a lot of things.
+When someone says, “I don’t have enough budget,” it can mean a lot of things.
 But simply “neutralizing” the objection doesn’t make the objection go away.
-What I do instead is elaborate.
+What I do instead is elaborate to unearth the underlying meaning of the “no budget” objection.

 Client: “We have no budget.”

-Me: “no budget?”
+Me: “No budget?”

-…and then I shut up.
+And then I shut up.
 The client always elaborates.
 “Yes, we can only spend X on these projects because they fall under department Y.”

 Then I know what the problem is.
-After that it’s all about figuring a way forward.
+After that, it’s all about figuring a way forward.

 Me: “So this project will only affect this department?”